• Skip to primary navigation

 Education and Human Development

 The North Far North region is home to diverse student populations reflecting a wide range of racial and ethnic heritages, socio-economic backgrounds, and physical and intellectual abilities—all of whom need dedicated teachers, mentors, and advocates to help them learn, grow, and reach their full potential.
-A career in education and human development is a way to make a difference in the life of a child, a family, or an entire community.
+A career in the Education and Human Development sector is a way to make a difference in the life of a child, a family, or an entire community.

-Although the region has seen a decline in school enrollment in recent years, job opportunities are expected to increase significantly.
-Demand exists not only for intelligent and resourceful teachers, but also for early education instructors, community service managers, interpreters and translators, and instructional coordinators.
+The region is home to several top public universities, along with 15 local community colleges.
+As a result, there are multiple pathways to enter careers in education.
+Demand exists not only for intelligent and resourceful K-12 teachers, but also for early childhood education instructors, community service managers, interpreters and translators, and instructional coordinators.

 Browse Programs